0ccasus/writeups/README.md

 # writeups
-CTF writeups, code examples... i don't know.
+Easy CTF writeups, code examples...
+Things I managed to solve and can be published... after a CTF ended.